mathieucaroff/emse.user.js/README.md

 # How to install
 ### Step 1: install a user script manager
-Chrome / Opera / Safari / Vivaldi: [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
+Chrome / Opera / Safari / Chromium / Vivaldi: [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
+- Click the top right blue button to install the extension.
 Firefox: [Greasmonkey extension](https://addons.mozilla.org/firefox/addon/greasemonkey/)
+- On the page linked above, press the green button to install Greasmonkey.
+A restart of the Firefox will be required.
+If you click on the `restart` button, all your tabs will be reopened by Firefox.
-The page [Greasyfork](https://greasyfork.org/en) provides a more comprehensive list.
+For a more comprehensive list of web browser, see this page: [Greasyfork](https://greasyfork.org/en).

 ### Step 2: install the script
 Copy the script from the file `emse.user.js` of the current repository [(link: emse.user.js)](https://github.com/mathieucaroff/emse.user.js/blob/master/emse.user.js).
 Create a new script with your userscript manager extension and paste the copied script in it.
+This is done by clicking on the extention icon (top right of your browser window, right of the address bar), then selecting either of `Create a new script` or `New User Script...`.
 Depending on the userscript extension you use, you may be offered to import it from the clipboard.

 Avoid clicking the `Raw` button, otherwise the script will be installed with the update URL set.
 This means that updates will be automatically installed.
 This is not desirable if you want to set your username and password in the script or do any configuration: The modifications would be overwritten at each update.
 But if you don't want to do any configuration, then no problem in using the button.